raclettejs/raclette-docs/docs/introduction/architecture.md

 ## Orchestrator

-The **Orchestrator** is a customizable project that sits on top of the Raclette Core.
+The **Orchestrator** is a customizable project that sits on top of the raclette Core.
 Its main job is to:

 - Connect the Core to a specific UI framework (e.g., React, Vue, Svelte, Angular)
 - Decide how the application UI is rendered based on the data provided by the Core
 - Control the rendering logic of the frontend layer
 - Handle custom behavior and project-specific logic

-By separating rendering concerns into the Orchestrator, Raclette offers full flexibility and UI framework independence.
+By separating rendering concerns into the Orchestrator, raclette offers full flexibility and UI framework independence.

 ## Widgets

-**Widgets** are the smallest composable units in Raclette.
+**Widgets** are the smallest composable units in raclette.
 Each widget combines:

 - A visual **UI component**
 - Its **business logic** and state configuration